riscv-europe/riscv-europe-summit-templates/README.md

  - The core of the submission shall be in two columns.

- - Text is in 10 pt.
+ - Core text is in 10 pt.

  - Level 1 headings in 14 pt, centered.